Cuibul cu barză Church

 According to documentary evidence from the beginning of the 18th century, a small church existed on the site.
 A new church was built by the clucer Dona and his wife Zamfira. who were buried in the church in 1830.
 Their tombstones are preserved in the naos.

 The church needed frequent repairs.
 After the first repairs, carried out in 1853, the main dome had to be rebuilt in 1877 and in 1898, the church was completely rehabilitated by architect Toma Dobrescu.
 The church was repainted in neobyzantine style by Vasile Damian, a priest and painter.
 The pillars separating the pronaos from the nave were eliminated.
 A new church porch with three arches was added to the building.
 The church was included in the list of historic monuments.

-The 1977 earthquake severely damaged the “Cuibul cu Barză” church, Consolidation works, including concrete reinforcements around the foundation and the dome were started in 1984.
-A mosaic was fixed on the western facade and the painting was cleaned and restored.
+The 1977 earthquake severely damaged the Cuibul cu Barză Church.
+Consolidation works, including concrete reinforcements around the foundation and the dome were started in 1984.
+A mosaic was fixed on the western façade and the painting was cleaned and restored.